notJust-dev/notjustdev/content/posts/2021-06-28-get-started-with-recoil-by-building-a-fantasy-app-in-react-native/index.md

 import Snack from '../../../src/components/shared/Snack';
 import YoutubeVideo from '../../../src/components/shared/YoutubeVideo';

 The complexity of your app grew consistently.
-To keep things organized, you split your code in small, reusable components.
+To keep things organized, you split your code into small, reusable components.
 Now you have hundreds of them.
 It becomes more challenging to manage the state of your app.
-Multiple components, from all other the places, depend on the same data.
+Multiple components, from all over the place, depend on the same data.
 You start extracting these shared data to the closest common parent, and from there you drill the data from one component to another, until it reaches the component that depends on that data.
-It quickly gets unmanageable, and you realise that...
+It quickly gets unmanageable, and you realize that...

-## You need a global state management!
+## You need global state management!

-From your research on the topic "The best global state management library", you come to a conclusion that you need to integrate Redux.
-The only thing you remember about Redux, is the time you took a course on React or React Native, and there was a module about Redux.
+From your research on the topic "The best global state management library", you conclude that you need to integrate [Redux](https://redux.js.org/).
+The only thing you remember about Redux is the time you took a course on React or React Native, and there was a module about Redux.
 At the time it felt pretty clear, but after a week, you knew as much about Redux as I do about Regex.

-I cannot deny the popularity, the scale and the maturity of Redux, but man it is overcomplicated.
+I cannot deny the popularity, the scale, and the maturity of Redux, but man it is overcomplicated.
 Actions, Action Creators, Reducers, Selectors, Saga, Thunk 🤯

 An easier alternative is the Context API.
-It is easy to learn, it comes out-of-the box and it gets it's job done.
+It is easy to learn, it comes out of the box and it gets its job done.
 It is a great and easy solution that works well for small projects.

 On the other hand, Context API was developed for things that do not change often (ex: theme, options, preferences).
 It is not very optimal when it comes to data that changes very often.